 – Sanitize and clean containers.
 Before using a milk container, thoroughly clean it with hot water and soap.
 After cleaning, sterilize a heat-safe container by immersing it in hot water; at least 170F (77C) for 30 to 60 seconds.

 – Allow the container to dry naturally.
-Bacteria can be reintroduced by using a cotton towel.
+Bacteria can be reintroduced by using a cotton towel. - Heat the milk.

 – Fill the bottom half of the double boiler halfway with water.